Archaeology Field School

 We offer a summer archaeology field school in partnership with Ursinus College.
 This intensive six-week course combines instruction in archaeological methods and theory with hands-on excavation training and experience.
 Through assigned readings and classroom discussions, on-site training and experience, and weekly laboratory study, field school students will learn historical archaeology techniques and develop the ability to identify and interpret discovered artifacts and place archaeological information within a cultural/historical framework.

-The 2024 field school is expected to run from June 4 to July 20, on a Tuesday through Saturday schedule.
-Saturdays will include public archaeology days with community members and public events.
+The field school typically runs on a Tuesday through Saturday schedule.
+Saturdays include public archaeology days with community members and public events.

 Non-Ursinus students are encouraged to enroll in the course for credit.